Security-Onion-Solutions/securityonion-docs/nids.rst

 - Navigate to :ref:`detections`, click the Options menu, select :ref:`suricata` in the dropdown menu, click the ``FULL UPDATE`` button, and then wait for it to complete.
 - Refresh the :ref:`detections` page and you should see the relevant rule statuses have changed.

+Note:

+   If a disable regex is applied to a setter flowbit rule and that rule is still required, it will be written out to the rules file as enabled, but `noalert`

 Adding New NIDS Rules
 ---------------------